EU regulators set to pause subsidy probe into ADNOC's Covestro deal, source says

 PHOTO

-EU antitrust regulators are set to pause their investigation into Abu Dhabi state oil giant ADNOC's 14.7-billion-euro ($17.2 billion) bid for German chemicals company Covestro, a person with direct knowledge of the matter said on Wednesday.
+BRUSSELS: EU antitrust regulators are set to pause their investigation into Abu Dhabi state oil giant ADNOC's 14.7-billion-euro ($17 billion) bid for German chemicals company Covestro, a person with direct knowledge of the matter said on Wednesday.

 ADNOC agreed the deal to buy Covestro last October, its biggest acquisition yet and one of the largest foreign takeovers of an EU company by a Gulf state.
 Covestro's products include foam chemicals used in mattresses, car seats and insulation for buildings.